ABOUT RABBI AKIVA GERSH- THE VEGAN RABBI

 I grew up in the U.S. eating lots of meat, barely any vegetables and with a very weak connection with Judaism.
-By time I was in high school I felt that Judaism was archaic, irrelevant to the world (and my life) and, most tragically, uninspiring.
+(Yes, my life changed dramatically!)
+By time I was in high school I felt that Judaism was archaic, irrelevant to the world and my life and, most tragically, uninspiring.

 During my first year in college I had many realizations about the negative impact we modern-day humans are having on the world through our seemingly innocent everyday actions.
-By the end of that year I decided to major in Environmental Studies and became vegetarian (after a childhood of eating lots of meat and no veggies).
+By the end of that year I decided to major in Environmental Studies and became vegetarian.

 The following year I became vegan at the age of 19 and continued my studies as well as my activist work trying to inspire positive change.

 Around that same time I began to discover teachings in the Jewish tradition that related to environmental ethics and animal welfare.
 I was absolutely in shock.
-I never kneW that Judaism focused on these issues and, yet, I saw that it has for thousands of years.
+I never knew that Judaism focused on these issues and now I was realizing that it has for thousands of years.

-Eventually that journey led me to studying Torah in a yeshiva in Tzfat, Israel and it is there that I fell in love with and deeply connected to the Jewish path of life.
+Eventually that journey led me to studying Torah in a yeshiva in Israel and it is there that I fell in love with and deeply connected to the Jewish way and path of life.

 After about six months in Tzfat I returned to the U.S., continued my yeshiva studies and began my work in the field of Jewish Education, a field I continue to work in today over 20 years later.